 flowers

 Soap plant has delicate white flowers which only open in the late afternoon through the night.
 In the morning, the flowers close again.
 It is a drought-resistant perennial that needs almost no care once established.
-It grows to 4-6 feet tall.
+It grows 1 foot tall and wide with flowers that rise up to 4-6 feet tall.
 After flowering, it is drought-deciduous.
 Native to most non-desert areas of California, soap plant enjoys bluffs, grasslands, and woodlands.
 It grows well in sun to light shade and most soils.

 Cape Reed, Cape Rush